 Mother’s are expert jugglers of things and cookers of food.
 Let’s face it, coming up with delicious food that the whole family enjoys, day after day requires some dedication.
 As a homage to mothers, I’ve decided to revisit food from my childhood.
-In the month of May I’ll be reminiscing about South Africa’s favourite baked pudding, flipping dozens of pancakes and tackling how to transform a few meagre ingredients into a family feast – a skill our mother’s seemed to have a natural knack for.
+In the month of May I’ll be reminiscing about South Africa’s favourite baked pudding, flipping dozens of pancakes and tackling how to transform a few meagre ingredients into a family feast – a skill our mums seemed to have a knack for.
 In addition to whipping up the easiest milk tart ever, I’ll be making a syrup-soaked orange cake that’s been in the family for generations.

 For the chicken a la king parsley pancakes, I recommend making double.
 As we all know, the first couple of pancakes are purely for quality testing.
 Too thin, too thick, too lacey-edged, you know?
 By the fourth pancake, it’ll be just right.
 Making the batter the night before is a good idea.
 It gives the mixture a chance to rest and makes for the fluffiest pancakes.
 The chicken a la king filling can also be served with tagliatelle pasta or steamed rice.